In Rajya Sabha, BJP MP calls protesting opposition members 'Omicron', a threat to democracy | Politics

 - India

-A BJP MP on Wednesday compared the opposition members protesting in Rajya Sabha with ''Omicron'', alleging that they were a threat to democracy, and asked them to take the ''Modi vaccine'' to protect themselves from the new coronavirus variant.
+A BJP MP on Wednesday dubbed the opposition members protesting in Rajya Sabha as ''Omicrons'', alleging they were a threat to democracy, and asked them to get the ''Modi vaccine'' for protection against the new coronavirus variant.

-Participating in a short-duration discussion on the situation arising out of the Omicron variant of the coronavirus in the Upper House of Parliament, BJP MP Shiv Pratap Shukla alleged that the opposition members were running away from the debate as they did not want to recognise the efforts of the government in controlling the spread of the virus.
+Participating in a short-duration discussion on the situation arising out of the Omicron variant of the coronavirus in the Upper House of Parliament, BJP MP Shiv Pratap Shukla alleged that the opposition members were running away from the debate as they did not want to recognise the efforts of the government in controlling the virus and only wanted to disturb the House.

 ''We all are discussing Omicron and Omicron is standing right before us,'' Shukla said, pointing towards the opposition members.